Luke 13:25-30

 They’re remorseful as the truth hits their conscience, and they’re raging because they’re sinfully angry about it.
 Several reasons for this vacillation, oscillating between remorse and rage.
 I’m gonna give you several of them here, number one, first, there’s a remorse and a rage in the sin of spiritual presumption.
 Spiritual presumption.
 Look at it there, Jesus said “There will be weeping and gnashing of teeth when you see Abraham and Isaac and Jacob, but you yourselves cast out.”

-And they themselves want to call Jerusalem, their pride and joy, an earthly Jerusalem.
-They chose to rely on their physical connection, The patriarchs, their association with an ethnic or national identity, instead of what those patriarchs lived for.
+And they themselves wanted to call Jerusalem, their pride and joy, an earthly Jerusalem.
+They chose to rely on their physical connection to the patriarchs, their association with an ethnic or national identity, instead of what those patriarchs lived for.
 What they demonstrated in their lives of faith.
 So, to ignore their testimony while trading on their ethnic identity, this is the height of spiritual presumption.
 They are getting what they deserve.
-And that’s the first reason for the judgment, first reason for remorse and rage.
+And that’s a first reason for the judgment, first reason for remorse and rage.

-They’re the ones who pour over prophetic writings, all the rabbi’s studying very hard, coming to teach them every Sabbath day, during the week as well.
+They’re the ones who pour over prophetic writings, all the rabbi’s studying very hard, come to teach them every Sabbath day, during the week as well.
 Paying attention to all the details of Scripture.
 Doesn’t that earn them some right, some merit?
 Regarding honoring the prophets, Jesus said in Luke 11:47-48, “Woe to you!
 For you build the tombs of the prophets whom your father’s killed.
-So you are witnesses that you, and that you consent to the deeds of your fathers, for they killed them, and you build their tombs.”
-They’re self righteously presumptuous.
-Not obeying the words of the prophets, but honoring them superficially, externally, thinking they can honor the prophets that they killed, they can, they can honor the prophets by their works, while their obedience tells that they don’t listen to a word the prophets are saying.
+So you are witnesses that you, and that you consent to the deeds of the fathers, for they killed them, and you build their tombs.”
+They’re self-righteously presumptuous.
+Not obeying the words of the prophets, but honoring them superficially, externally, thinking they can honor the prophets that they killed, thinking they can honor the prophets by their works, while their obedience tells that they don’t listen to a word the prophets are saying.

 For an ethnically presumptuous people.
 They often, the Jews often picture the kingdom of God as enjoying a lavish banquet in the company of Abraham, Isaac, and Jacob, and all the prophets, according to Isaiah 25:6, Isaiah said, “On this mountain the Lord of hosts will make for all peoples a feast of rich food, a feast of well-aged wine, a rich food full of morrow, of aged wine well refined.”
 Problem is, they thought only they would be at that table.
 Just Jews.
 This is a Jewish banquet.
 Fully kosher, no ham, Jewish expectations.
 They’re set on an ethnic exclusion, that is, excluding all Gentile nations from sitting down at their table.